jackie-dai/Project-1-Overhaul/Section7_MenuScreens/section7.md

     - If it does, it destroys itself, the GameObject, to prevent itself from overwriting the existing `GameManager`.
 - After the if statement, it makes sure that the `GameManager` is not deleted when the game switches between scenes, so that scripts can continue to reference `GameManager`.

-Why put so much effort into maintaining a proper `GameManager` script? `GameObjects` are typically not supposed to persist between scenes unless directed by the line `DontDestroyOnLoad(gameObject)`.
+Why put so much effort into maintaining a proper `GameManager` script? `GameObjects` are typically not supposed to persist between scenes.
 However, the `GameManager` script tends to hold important variables that correspond to all parts of the game, from scores to player information and even sound settings.
-Keeping a single version of the `GameManager` script lets the game retain its own information so that it can be used all throughout the game’s different scenes.
+Keeping a single version of the `GameManager` script by using the line `DontDestroyOnLoad(gameObject)` lets the game retain its own information so that it can be used all throughout the game’s different scenes.

-Once you’ve looked at the code above, scroll down to the Scene_transitions region containing four empty functions; “StartGame()”, “LoseGame()”, “WinGame()”, and “MainGame()”.
+Once you’ve looked at the code above, scroll down to the `Scene_transitions` region containing four empty functions; `StartGame()`, `LoseGame()`, `WinGame()`, and `MainGame()`.
 Each of these functions will run whenever a scene change is needed.

 1. Using `SceneManager.LoadScene()`, fill in the functions `StartGame()`, `LoseGame()`, `WinGame()`, and `MainGame()`.
 	- `SceneManager.LoadScene()` uses 1 string argument, which is the name of the scene that needs to be loaded.